-A guide with 21 great day trips from Sydney to help you find new and exciting one-day road trip destinations outside our city.
+This guide shares 21 of the best day trips from Sydney to help you find new and exciting one-day road trip destinations outside our city.

-No matter how beautiful Sydney is, sometimes we just want to escape the city for a nice day trip, discovering beautiful destinations we have never been to before.
+No matter how beautiful Sydney is, sometimes we just want to escape the city for a nice day trip, discovering beautiful destinations we have never been to.

-With a beautiful and long coastline, and so many different national parks surrounding the city, there is certainly no shortage of fun and exciting day trips from Sydney.
+With a beautiful coastline and so many national parks surrounding the city, there is certainly no shortage of fun and exciting day trips from Sydney.

-In a somewhat geographical order, from north to west to south, here are 21 great one-day trips, all within driving distance from Sydney.
+In a somewhat geographical order, from north to west to south, here are 21 day trip ideas, all within driving distance from Sydney.

 1. Visit Somersby Falls